 No one wants to live with a damaged tile floor.
 Not only are damaged tile floors unattractive, but they can also decrease the value of your home.
-If you notice Grand Rapids tile flooring contractor as soon as possible.
-Below, you will find 7 reasons why your tile flooring is beginning to crack., you will need to call an
+If you notice, you will need to call a Grand Rapids tile flooring contractor as soon as possible.
+Below, you will find 7 reasons why your tile flooring is beginning to crack.

 1. Something Heavy was Dropped

 If the crack is isolated within a specific area (or even a specific tile), it’s likely the damage was caused when something heavy was dropped.
 Think back to the last time you could have dropped something heavy.
-Was it a piece of furniture you were moving in through the entryway?
-Did you accidently drop a cast-iron pot while you were trying to wash it?
+Was it a piece of furniture you were moving in through the entryway, a plate or ceramic bowl?
+The iron in the bathroom?
+Did you accidentally drop a cast-iron pot while you were trying to wash it?
+All of these things may only show a small dent at first, but the damage can spread over time if the area sees continual pressure like constant foot traffic.

 2. Inferior Tile

 If you have recently invested in, it’s normal to worry if the tile you bought is sub-standard.
-Thankfully, homeowners can depend on home improvement stores and other retails lines to comply with ANSI and ASTM testing standards.
+Thankfully, homeowners can depend on home improvement stores and other retail lines to comply with .
 This means that you can depend on your tiles to be made out of quality material.
+If you notice that a tile is not on par with ANSI and ASTM standards, we recommend avoiding that brand.

 As a knowledgeable tile flooring contractor, we often get asked if heavy appliances could cause tile to crack.
-Most residential tiles comply with ASTM C648 Breaking Strength standards.
-This means that your tiles can support up to 250 pounds of pressure per square inch.
+Most residential tiles comply withstandards.
+The test makes sure that your tile can support up to 250 pounds of pressure per square inch.

 This is a lot of pressure when you consider the fact that a side-by-side refrigerator that takes up 22 cubic feet only exerts 75 pounds of pressure per square inch.
 While it’s possible for tile flooring to become cracked under heavy loads, it’s rare.